Apfelsafft/m5dial/README.md

 - sometimes the display stays dark if the dial is powered on.
 It seems that you need to touch/dial/click to start the display timeout counter.
 After it reaches 0 and you touch it again, the display turns on.
 - would also like to have the nice visual circle like in climate to show brightness or volume in other pages.
 But I didn't finde a way to make it a nice package to be reused.
 - in my configuration the new brightness is not set correctly as it is updated from HA while trying to set a new value.
 But I think it is related to my personal setup using ZHA and deconz in parallel.
+- issues using climate page for my Truma water heater as it uses only 3 set points (off, 40°9 or 80°)
 - poorly documented the files and their functionality

 Please use issues or requests for further updates.